ESOUIMods/HarvestMerge/README.md

 esonodes - valid nodes for non localized map names esoinvalid - invalid nodes for non localized map names

-NOTE: When I update the localization HarvestMap automatically moves data from mapinvalid, esonodes, and esoinvalid to nodes.
+NOTE: When I update the localization HarvestMerge automatically moves data from mapinvalid, esonodes, and esoinvalid to nodes.

 ```/rl```
 Aliases of the reloadui command